 Depending on your preferences and the cause of your hair shedding, you may consider topical, over-the-counter options like minoxidil solution or minoxidil foam.

-Finasteride works by preventing the conversion of testosterone to dihydrotestosterone (DHT).
-This hormone can cause hair follicles to miniaturize or shrink, which promotes male pattern hair loss.
+Finasteride prevents the conversion of testosterone to dihydrotestosterone (DHT).
+This hormone can cause hair follicles to miniaturize or shrink, promoting male pattern hair loss.

 You can also get finasteride in topical forms, such as finasteride spray.
 While this form isn’t FDA-approved for androgenetic alopecia, many healthcare professionals prescribe it off-label for this purpose.

 Avoid tight hairstyles.
-Pulling longer hair tightly into styles like ponytails or braids can trigger traction alopecia and make hair loss and thinning worse.
+Pulling longer hair tightly into styles like ponytails or braids can trigger traction alopecia and worsen hair loss and thinning.

 Practice gentle hair care.
 Avoid harsh hair care products, high-heat styling, and brushing your hair too roughly, as this can worsen hair damage and shedding.

 Prioritize your scalp and hair health.
 Scalp care is an important factor in overall hair health.
 If you have dandruff, use a dandruff detox shampoo to keep your scalp clean and comfortable.
-It can also be helpful to give yourself frequent scalp massages, as this can stimulate your hair follicles.
+Giving yourself scalp massages can also help, as they can stimulate hair follicles.

 Hydrate.
 Damaged, dry strands can worsen the appearance of your overall hair.
 Consider including some moisturizing hair products in your routine.